-AMY GOODMAN: Today, we are going to debate the issue.
+Well, today, we are going to debate the issue.
 Joe Garcia is with us, director of the Hispanic Strategy Center at the New Democratic Network.
 He’s also former executive director of the Cuban American National Foundation, known as CANF.
 He joins us in Washington, D.C.
-On the phone with us is professor John Nichols.
+On the phone with us is Professor John Nichols.
 He’s a professor of communications at Penn State University, focuses on international communications.
 He is co-author of the book, Clandestine Radio Broadcasting.
-Joe O’Connell is the director of public affairs for International Broadcasting Bureau, which is the US government organization that oversees Radio and TV Marti, as well as Voice of America.
+Joe O’Connell is the director of public affairs for International Broadcasting Bureau, which is the U.S. government organization that oversees Radio and TV Marti, as well as Voice of America.
 We welcome you all to Democracy Now!

 AMY GOODMAN: John Nichols, Penn State University professor, your response?

 JOHN NICHOLS: Well, it’s throwing good money after bad.
 These stations have been on the air for a very long time, and they’re a colossal waste of the taxpayers’ money.
 And this new gimmick, like all the previous gimmicks, is not going to change the basic equation that the stations are, for the most part, not heard or seen on the island, are ineffective in achieving U.S. foreign policy goals — indeed, they’re counterproductive — and on top of that, just for the sugarcoating, is they violate our treaty obligations under international law.
 So, again, good money after bad.